surfergrl/sgs-gift-guide/README.md

 #### Results:

-PRoducts matching user preferences are shown with a name, image, prices, 'add to cart' button and 'more info' link (which goes to the main item page with more photos etc.).
+Products matching user preferences are shown with a name, image, prices, 'add to cart' button and 'more info' link (which goes to the main item page with more photos etc.).

 #### Results Options: